AliSot2000/CSSMALG/code/Parsing/README.md

 ## Code Structure
 ### Parser

 The Parser is located in the `src` directory.
-It sends following request to the Overpass API and retrieves raw OSM data. `lat1, lon1, lat2, lon2` are the bounding coordinates of the box, from which data shall be retrieved from.
+It sends following request to the Overpass API and retrieves raw OSM data. `South, West, North, East` are the bounding coordinates of the box, from which data shall be retrieved from.
 It can be declared in the `main.php` file.

             [out:json]
-            [bbox:lat1, lon1, lat2, lon2];
+            [bbox:South,West,North,East];
             (
                 way[highway=primary];
                 way[highway=secondary];